Lukenickerson/material-design-icons-web/README.md

 ## How to Use

 1. `npm install https://github.com/Lukenickerson/material-design-icons-web`
-1. Copy the files from `YOUR_PROJECT/node_modules/material-design-icons-web/web` to wherever you want your material icon files to live, e.g., `YOUR_PROJECT/static/styles/material-icons` -- either manually, or with Webpack (see below), or some other tool.
+1. Copy the files from `YOUR_PROJECT/node_modules/material-design-icons-web/web` to wherever you want your material icon files to live, e.g., `YOUR_PROJECT/static/styles/material-icons` -- either manually, or with copyfiles, Webpack, or some other tool (see below).
 1. Link to one or more stylesheets from your HTML, e.g., `<link rel="stylesheet" href="static/styles/material-icons/material-icons-outlined.css" />`.
 See list of css filenames below.
 1. Use the [material styling and ligatures](https://google.github.io/material-design-icons/#using-the-icons-in-html) in your HTML, e.g. `<i class="material-icons-outlined">face</i>`.
 See class names below.